Imperial-EE-Microsoft/co_op_translator/docs/install-package.md

 # Install the Co Op translator package

+The Co-Op Translator is a command-line interface (CLI) tool designed to help you translate all the markdown files and images in your project into multiple languages.
+This tutorial will guide you through configuring the translator and running it for various use cases.

+### Install the Co Op translator package

 1. Type the following command inside your terminal to create a virtual environment named *.venv*.

     ```console